Frequently Asked Dental Questions – Reno, NV

 What should I do if I have a dental emergency outside of office hours?

 If you have a dental emergency, even if it’s outside of our listed office hours, please call us.
-We offer a 24/7 emergency hotline to see patients the same day an incident occurs.
+We offer same day appointments to see patients the same day an incident occurs.

 My child is anxious about visiting the dentist.
 What can I tell them to help them relax?